LDprg/SFGL/README.md

 ## Install

-Building the SFGL project in the Libary folder and take the lib and the header files and add to your project.
+Build the SFGL project with cmake.
+Linking the lib and including the headers in the include folder.
-Offical supported is only Windows x64 with OpenGL 3.3 support, but theoretical it works on Linux too.

 ## Learn